krishr2d2/CompilerDesign_A2-IIITS_2014/README.md

 # CompilerDesign_A2-IIITS_2014
-C program to construct an SLR(1) parse table that checks if a given string is in the given grammar or not.
+C program to construct an SLR(1) parse table that also checks if a given string is in the given grammar or not.